I’m just a simple DBA on a complex production system

 I love your blog.
 I like the fact that you advertised the NoCOUG conference on it.
 Great job!

-17. vaisakh Says:
+17. vaisakh says:

 Hi